-Murder charges after body found in fire
+Murder charges over body found in fire

 Bristol flat fire body: Two men charged with murder

-Two men have been charged with murder after the body of a man was found following a flat fire in Bristol.
+Two men have been charged with murdering a man whose body was found in a burned-out flat in Bristol.

 A post-mortem examination revealed he died from multiple blows to the head.

-Michael Dommett, 38, of Oakhanger Drive, and Russell Oakey, of High Street, Hanham, have been charged with murder and are due before Bristol Magistrates' Court later.
+Michael Dommett, 38, of Oakhanger Drive, and Russell Oakey, 41, of High Street, Hanham, have been charged with murder and appeared before Bristol Magistrates' Court.

+They were remanded to appear at Bristol Crown Court at a later date.

 A 31-year-old man arrested on suspicion of murder remains in police custody.